ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 >In a certain sense, Rust is less powerful than other languages: every other practical programming language lets you build arbitrary graphs of objects that point to each other in whatever way you see fit.
 But it is exactly because Rust is less powerful that the analyses the language can carry out on your programs can be more powerful.
 Rust's safety guarantees are possible exactly because the relationships it may encounter in your code are more tractable.
 This is part of Rust's "radical wager": in practice, Rust claims, there is usually more than enough flexibility in how one goes about solving a problem to ensure that at least a few perfectly fine solutions fall within the restrictions the language imposes.

-# Working with `unsafe` Code

-## What does unsafe actually mean?

-Many people assume that `unsafe` disables ALL compiler checks, however, it only relaxes a small number.
-For example, the compiler will still protect against uninitialized variables, full type checking will still be performed, the borrow checker will still constrain references, and many other checks will still be enforced.
-So what does `unsafe` actually let you do then?

-`unsafe` allows only the following:

-**Dereference a raw pointer:** Rather than relaxing the borrow checker rules for references, unsafe Rust instead retains them and instead gives unconstrained access to pointers.
-This is especially important for C language interfacing.

-**Call an unsafe function/method or Access fields of unions:** A big use case here is interfacing to C code.
-Other examples include functions that provide higher performance such as by eliminating runtime range checking or providing building blocks for the creation of higher level abstractions.

-**Access or modify a mutable static variable:** Rust provability rules rely on local function knowledge only and since global variable usage cannot be understood without a global system usage analysis, Rust doesn't allow them in safe code.

-**Inline assembler** This is needed for OS level programming where access to special purpose CPU system registers is necessary.

-**Implement an unsafe trait**

-Refer to section [Unsafe Rust](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) in *The Rust Programming Language* and [Unsafety](https://doc.rust-lang.org/reference/unsafety.html) in *The Rust Reference* for more rationale.

-## Writing `unsafe` Code

-So if `unsafe` will be necessary at times, how can you know what rules you need to keep in mind as you do it?
-The Rustonomicon ([https://doc.rust-lang.org/nomicon](https://doc.rust-lang.org/nomicon)), is the official document that describes what considerations are needed when writing `unsafe` code.
-Aside from being an interesting read with concise descriptions of the rules the compiler expects `unsafe` to abide by, it also offers examples where you might find yourself needing to use unsafe code and suggestions for ways to address it.

-## Additional Considerations for `unsafe` code

-**Third Party Crates/Libraries vs Unsafe**

-A great strength of `cargo` and Rust crates is the wide availabilty of 3rd party libraries.
-However, a potential issue is the uncertain correctness of their usage of `unsafe`.
-While the Rust standard libraries have language experts reviewing unsafe usage (in addition to the community at large), 3rd party crates may not have such vetting.

-**Coding Standards vs Unsafe**

-Coding standards are a common requirement in safety-oriented development processes.
-They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
-For example, one C language standard may say: "goto shall not be used to jump backwards or to create loops" while another says "goto shall not be used at all".
-Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
-However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
-One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

 ## An Example

 Let's consider an example of the sort of thing someone coming from a language like C might run into that illustrates how the standard library first made something possible to express in Rust and years later, refined it to be fairly elegant to use.